RanNahmany/Space-Invaders/README.md

-# SpaceInvaders_Python
+# Space Invaders using PyGame

-Classic Game of Space Invaders, created on Python using VSCode
+The Classic Space Invaders, created on VSCode using Python.